The Børge Ousland BC is a very light and versatile ski that fits into cross-country tracks.

 The Ousland BC’s moderate side cut offers both directional stability and control turning on hard snow, while its soft front tip with a Nordic rocker (lifted tip) and taper (the distinctive profile at the tail) makes for a ski that easily handles difficult conditions in the mountains well and reassuring float.
 Its light wooden core in poplar and paulownia makes for a playful, solid ski with good camber and very low weight: the Børge Ousland BC only weighs just over 800 grams per ski in 200 cm length).

 These skis were developed in close cooperation with the polar explorer Børge Ousland, his company Ousland Explorers and their guides.
 Børge is one of the most notable adventurers in modern polar history.
 In 1990, Børge Ousland became, with Erling Kagge, the first man to reach the North Pole with neither supplies nor support.
 In 1994 he went alone to the North Pole and on to Kapp Arkichevsky in Russia, a world first, and in 1996–97 became the first to cross the South Pole without supplies.
-His record of 34 days to achieve the pole has yet to be beaten.
+His record of 34 days is a huge feat that stood for many years.
 Since then, Børge Ousland has been to the North Pole during winter and made several remarkable expeditions; he is a lecturer and writer and the owner of Manshausen, an island in Steigen offering activities throughout the year.

 We are proud to be able to work with Børge Ousland and look forward both to further co-operation and benefitting from his stories and advice.